LearningOS/OS-NagleZhang/os/README.md

 2. save kernel context
 3. swithc to user space , and user stack
 4. point pc to the application start address

+## 11-29 22:07 commoent trap.S

+today's target is just make this appliction run once it's able to be print.

+we now have trap.S make sure we can switch supervisor mode & user mode.

+once saving done, we need let cpu point to application code, and do syscalls.

+when kernel want to call a new appliction, cpu pc register will point to the application. and run command one by one.

+once cpu get a trap singal, it will trigger a interrupt singal. kernel need to handle such singal, dispatch the event, write down the handler function.

+but , how to handle a trap event?

+first, we need know , where the trap code is, so, we need setup trap vec for risc v, which is , let the stvec(supervisor trap vector base address register) point to traphandler, in our code, is __alltraps.
+but before handle traps, we need to save the application stack(need to build one?), and other register values. to kernel stack.
+once it's done , we can switch to kernel stack, and with high privilege cpu call. to invoke syscall function(which is , syswrite, sysread, etc...)

+upon , we have described how to make a trap handler. which make kernel able to handler traps when application need to use syscalls.

+next step, let's setting up applications.

+rcore using batch.rs to call __restore, and load init applications. first one is just directly point to ADDRESS: 0x80400000